magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-33339-->

-*  MAP (minimum advertised price ) now working as expected for group products.
+*  MAP (minimum advertised price ) now works as expected for group products.

 <!--- MC-32374-->

-*  New CMS pages were not being added to a website’s store page hierarchy.
+*  New CMS pages are now added as expected to a website’s store page hierarchy.

 <!--- MC-19560-->

 *  Magento no longer throws an exception when a shopper tries to unset the persistence cookie after beginning checkout and then navigating to the storefront home page.
-Previously, when the shopper clicked the **Not you?** link on the home page, Magento threw this exception: The shipping address is missing.
-Set the address and try again.
+Previously, when the shopper clicked the **Not you?** link on the home page, Magento threw this exception: `The shipping address is missing.
+Set the address and try again`.
 [GitHub-24218](https://github.com/magento/magento2/issues/24218)

 <!--- MC-17438-->